 We are experts in providing mortgages for unique renovation projects and we don't have a 'tick box' approach to assessing projects –in many instances, we'll welcome projects that standard lenders may not accept.
 We will consider:

 - Non-standard construction types, such as timber framed

 - Buildings in a poor state of repair.

 Our mortgages are available in the UK (England, Scotland, Wales and Northern Ireland).

 Our approach to lending during your renovation project

-- Our Standard Variable Rate applies until the date we receive evidence that both the renovation work has been completed and the Energy Standard rating required has been achieved.
+- Our Standard Variable Rate applies during the renovation works and our discounts are applied from the date we receive evidence that the renovation work has been completed and the energy rating required has been achieved.